iwanagahime/event-jam/README.md

 - We used the [TicketMaster](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/) to retrieve events data
 - We used the [UK Coronavirus Dashboard] (https://coronavirus.data.gov.uk/details/developers-guide) to retrieve Covid-19 data
 - We formatted our code using prettier

+### Planning

+Before we wrote a single line of code we created flowcharts, wireframes, to do Adobe xd for each of our pages and scenarios.

+This allowed us to not only see the entire application in action but also identify where things may go wrong and where there are opportunities to reuse our functions.

+### Development

+to do idk say
+something about team work, github issues thing, useful for delegating

+#### Key Features

+##### Covid Data

+##### Search from Anywhere

+##### Asynchronous Loading

+##### Local Storage

+### Successes

+### Challenges

+### Future Development

+#### Style

+We would ensure that results cards rendered are more uniform, giving a more pleasant user experience.
+We would also try to edit the card title lengths.

+#### Functionality

+The ability of users to get the relevant information as quickly as possible is of upmost importance to us.
+As such we would include more ways for users to filter their searches such as

+- by event date
+- distance from user location

+#### Features

+In the MyEvents page where users can store their favorite events so as come back later to book.

+- We would alert users when user when date approaching saved event, so they don’t miss out.
+- Remove events for which the date has passed

+In regards to the coronavirus information we would like to add a section on current government policy for the area searched as we know how confusing the tiered system was.

 ## Screenshots